Liskeard and Looe Railway: Traction and rolling stock

 As already mentioned the locomotive Liskeard, an 0-4-0ST, operated on the line from the first.
 From 1862 the Liskeard and Caradon Railway worked the line, taking over Liskeard for the purpose.
 It ceased operation on the line in August 1866.
 An 0-6-0ST called Caradon was purchased from Gilkes, Wilson & Co in 1862, working until 1907.
 An 0-6-0T called Lady Margaret also worked on the line.
 This was taken over by the GWR in the merger, numbered 1308, and worked thereafter principally in Wales, just lasting into British Railways times, being withdrawn in 1948.

 An 0-6-0ST called Looe was obtained in May 1901, funded by a director; however its steaming capabilities proved inadequate for the steep climb at Liskeard, and it was sold on to the London & India Docks in April 1902; it worked there until 1950.
-To replace Looe, another 0-6-0ST, No. 13, was hired from the GWR.
+To replace Looe, 4-4-0ST, No. 13, was hired from the GWR.
 After 1909 the line was worked by the GWR, and their own 0-6-0STs and 0-6-0PTs were in use.
 From the late 1920s, the 44XX 2-6-2T locomotives took over, supplemented by the larger wheeled 45XX class.

 Coaching stock, required from the start of passenger operation in 1879, consisted of three four-wheeled coaches from the Metropolitan Carriage and Wagon Co.
 A further four-wheeler was acquired in 1880; continuous vacuum brakes were added in 1890.

 With the opening of the connection to Liskeard GWR, three new passenger coaches were acquired from Hurst Nelson of Motherwell.
 They consisted of a composite first and second, and two third class vehicles.
 They were eight-wheel bogie coaches, and the seating was on the open plan (not compartments) with an American-style verandah at each end of the coach; they were said to be similar to coaches used on the New York Overhead Railway.
 The three coaches were almost completely destroyed in an accident on 15 April 1906.

 At this time the Mersey Railway was disposing of locomotive hauled stock, and some of this was bought in as replacements; down to 1907, thirteen four wheelers were obtained second-hand from the Mersey Railway.

 Mitchell and Smith show a photograph from the late 1920s with smart clerestory eight-wheelers, which "probably had been retired from main line use".